-\begin{proposition} {\it Let $X$ and $Y$ be two K{\" o}the spaces with the Fatou property both defined on the same complete and $\sigma$-finite measure space $(\Omega,\Sigma,\mu)$.} \begin{enumerate} \item [(i)] {\it Suppose $(\Omega,\Sigma,\mu)$ is purely atomic.
-Assume further that either the space $X$ is reflexive or the space $Y$ is order continuous.
+\begin{theorem} {\it Let $X$ and $Y$ be two K{\" o}the spaces with the Fatou property both defined on the same $\sigma$-finite measure space $(\Omega,\Sigma,\mu)$.} \begin{enumerate} \item [(i)] {\it Suppose $(\Omega,\Sigma,\mu)$ is purely atomic.
+Assume further that either the space $X$ is reflexive, the space $Y$ is order continuous or the space $Y$ is rearrangement invariant.
 Then}

 \item [(ii)] {\it Suppose $(\Omega,\Sigma,\mu)$ is non-atomic.
 Assume further that the space $Y$ is} $1$-DH {\it and every simple function in $M(X,Y)$ has an absolutely continuous norm.
 Then} \end{enumerate}